-Built by Carmel Fallon, granddaughter of General Joaquin Ysidro Castro, for whom Castro Street is named, this century-old building, a survivor of the quakes of 1906 and 1989, represents a rich chapter in San Francisco's history.
+Built by Carmel Fallon, the niece of José Castro, former governor of Alta California and for whom Castro Street was named, this century-old building, a survivor of the quakes of 1906 and 1989, represents a rich chapter in San Francisco's history.
 Carmel had been married to Army Commander Thomas Fallon, who conquered San Jose for the United States in 1846 and later became mayor of that city.
 But when she found her husband in bed with another woman, Carmel beat the two offenders with an iron poker, and promptly divorced him.

 With her six children Carmel eventually moved to San Francisco and established herself as a single business woman, demonstrating an independence that was rare for a woman of the nineteenth century.
 In 1894, she commissioned this combined commercial and residential building, as her new San Francisco family home.
 Designed by Edward Goodrich, a San Jose architect, it is trapezoidal in shape to conform to the oddly shaped lot formed by the intersection of Waller, Octavia, and Market streets.
 The Fallon Building uses classic revival elements, such as the ornamentation at the cornice and main entrance.
 All the rooms in the two upstairs flats fan out from a central stair court.
 The top floor stairwell was once crowned by stained and etched glass.